-B.S. in Psychology and Social Action
+B.S. in Psychology with an emphasis in Social Action

-B.S. in Psychology and Social Action
+B.S. in Psychology with an emphasis in Social Action

 Palo Alto University (PAU) has created an innovative Bachelor degree completion program in Psychology & Social Action (PSA).
 The Psychology & Social Action program is a classic undergraduate Psychology major with an emphasis on applications to social problems and social action.
 The two year program is designed for California Community College students, who have already completed two years of lower level college coursework and their general education requirements.
 Students from other colleges and universities who have completed their lower level course work and general education requirements are also welcome to apply.
 The PSA program consists of two years of full-time course work in psychology, related social sciences and an internship in a field related to psychology and/or social action.